davidcleary67/RPS/README.md

 ## Rock Paper Scissors! game

-This is the class Rock, Paper, Scissors! game.
-It demonstrates a range of fundamental Python programming language features.
+This is the classic Rock, Paper, Scissors! game.
+It demonstrates a range of fundamental Python programming language features to be utilised in *ICTPRG302 Apply introductory programming techniques*.